buyu-ahau/Mhp-3D421-Multiomics/README.md

 # Multi-omics analysis of Mhp-infected 3D4/21 cells

 This repository contains the analysis scripts and code for the manuscript:
-**"Epigenomic mechanisms drive dynamic heterogeneity in 3D4/21 cells infected with Mycoplasma hyopneumoniae"** (或者是你投稿的具体标题)
+**"Multi-omics integration reveals a novel JUNB-ANXA1 axis regulating the immune response to Mycoplasma hyopneumoniae infection in porcine alveolar macrophages"**

 ## Data Availability
-The raw sequencing data have been deposited in NCBI Gene Expression Omnibus (GEO) under accession number **GSEXXXXXX**.
+The raw sequencing data have been deposited in the **NCBI BioProject** database under accession number **PRJNA1251820**.

 ## Analysis Pipeline
 The analysis workflow includes: